Eye-Tracking reveals hidden attention differences in facial palsy

 Summary

-This study uses eye-tracking technology to measure how much attention people with facial palsy pay to faces with abnormal movement, compared to healthy volunteers.
-Researchers want to understand if patients focus differently on facial features.
-The study involves 60 participants and does not test any treatment.
+This study uses eye-tracking technology to see how people with facial palsy pay attention to faces with abnormal movement, compared to healthy volunteers.
+Researchers want to understand if patients focus differently on the affected side of the face.
+The goal is to learn more about how facial palsy affects visual attention, not to provide treatment.

 Get updates